Women's sports: The Olympics and women

-Participation in leadership roles

-Although female participation in sports has increased due to Title IX, there has not been a similar effect in terms of women holding coaching or other managerial positions in sports.
-Most sport teams or institutions, regardless of gender, are managed by male coaches and managers.
-For example, according to 2016 data, 33% of WNBA teams are led by women coaches or managers.
-The International Olympic Committee also consists of 20% female members.
-The data presented also showed that 15% of athletic directors in colleges nationwide were females, and that number is much less in the southern states.
-There are various reasons that have been suggested to account for this trend.
-Messner and Bozada-Deas (2009) suggest traditional gender roles may play a role and that society's historical division of labor leads to men volunteering as team coaches and women volunteering as team "moms".
-Everhart and Chelladurai (1998) show that this phenomenon may be part of a larger cycle --- girls who are coached by men growing up are less likely to view themselves as coaches when they are adults, and so the number of female coaches decreases, meaning more girls are coached by men.
+United States

 Canada

-Organized sports hold a high priority status in Canadian culture, The growth of female participation in sport in Canada has historically been slower than that among males.
+Organized sports hold a high priority status in Canadian culture.
+The growth of female participation in sport in Canada has historically been slower than that among males.
 One notable exception is the female sport of ringette, which is not a variant of a popular men's sport and whose players are predominantly female.
 Different arguments exist as to why there are less female participants in sport in Canada and what factors are and should be considered most relevant.

 Academic prejudice

 In most cases, Canadian studies involving female participation in sport fail to involve methodologies that account for and make observable the difference between participation rates in exclusively or predominantly female sports such as artistic (née synchronized) swimming and ringette in comparison to sports involving male and female categories of the same sport, such as basketball.
-Popular prejudice against sports which are mainly popular among females is often exacerbated by gender equity feminists whose goal it is to portray female sports excellence as merited only within the context of competition with men.
-As a result, sports which involve both a male and female category are viewed as legitimately successful due to the manufactured struggle between the two sexes, despite the reality of male dominance in sport due to natural biological assets.